Employment Wage Subsidy Scheme

 If you have a new employee (new hire or a seasonal worker), they can start the EWSS from 1 July 2020.
 You can get more information on how to make applications for new hires and seasonal workers in Revenue’s EWSS Guidelines (pdf).

 Certain categories of employees are excluded from the EWSS.
 These are:

-- Proprietary directors (with the exception of those who keep ‘ordinary’ employees on the payroll – see below)
+- Proprietary directors (with certain exceptions – see below)

 You can read additional guidance on eligible employees and excluded categories in Revenue’s EWSS Guidelines (pdf).